DatabayAG/ElectronicCourseReserve/README.md

 This plugin MUST be installed as a
 [User Interface Plugin](https://www.ilias.de/docu/goto_docu_pg_39405_42.html).

-The files must be saved in the following directory:
+The files MUST be saved in the following directory:

 	<ILIAS>/Customizing/global/plugins/Services/UIComponent/UserInterfaceHook/ElectronicCourseReserve

 Correct file and folder permissions MUST be ensured by the responsible system administrator.